Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 ...
 ```

-Hopefully this command finished successfully and we can move on to deploy our app.
+Hopefully this command finished successfully and we can move on to deploy your app.

 ## Let's deploy